Xtrendence/SOFT152-Assignment/README.md

 Please note that the only reason I managed to learn and do it all so quickly is due to 3 years of daily full stack web development (with HTML, CSS, JavaScript, jQuery, NodeJS, PHP) and, on multiple occasions, Android app development (with Java).

+The bread is royalty and copyright free, I made sure of it.

 ### Started Assignment

 #### 11th of November, 2019 at 11 AM